MA in History

 An understanding of the past is essential to understanding the world today and how our future is being shaped.

-The School of History & Geography at DCU has significant expertise in all aspects of Irish history and geography.
-Research-led, dynamic and innovative teaching ensures that as an MA in History student, you’ll develop an understanding of different approaches to history, as well as the range of skills and methods used in its pursuit.
+The School of History and Geography at DCU has significant expertise in all aspects of Irish History and Geography.
+Research-led, dynamic and innovative teaching ensures that as an MA in History student, you’ll develop an understanding of different approaches to History, as well as the range of skills and methods used in its pursuit.

 “The MA was a great experience.
 I grew a great deal during this one-year course, both personally and academically.
 A Master’s in History allowed me to further explore a subject which I have always loved.
 It also pushed me to limits I wasn't sure I could reach.
 I thoroughly enjoyed the modules, essays, exploring the archives for research and even writing the thesis.
 It was a valuable experience that I would highly recommend.”